Skip to contents

 abbr_term

 Logical.
 Should the leading "term" column of the return data frame be abbreviated?
 The default is TRUE.
-If FALSE, then the term column will retain the full hypothesis test string as per usual with marginaleffects().
+If FALSE, then the term column will retain the full hypothesis test string as per usual with marginaleffects::hypotheses().
 Note that this information is retained as an attribute of the return object, regardless.

 ...